Languages:

 Towards the center of the country is a large river valley that is home to great farms, abounding forests and beautiful lakes.
 Santiago, the capital of Chile is located in the central valley and has an elevation of about 1700 feet.
 Roughly 5 million people live in Santiago, making it the largest city in Chile.
 There are two islands that also help make up the country of Chile.
 One being the famous Easter Island and the other, The Juan Fernandez Island, located off of the Chilean coast.

 Upper education has grown significantly over the years giving students a chance to expand their horizons.
-There are now about 25 state universities or private universities throughout the country and the numbers are still growing.
-If students want to enter state universities a University Selection Test must be taken for acceptance.
+There are now about 25 state universities and over 50 private universities throughout the country and the numbers are still growing.
+If students want to enter state universities a University Selection Test must be taken for acceptance (called PSU Prueba de Seleccion Universitaria) which is very similar to the SAT's found in the United States.

-There are three mandatory sections to the test (math, literature and the history of Chile).
+There are three sections to the test: math and literature are mandatory and the third is either science based or history based depending on which area the student plans on continuing their education.
 There is however, a fee for admission which is difficult for those who do not have the sufficient funds necessary.
 Students today are still trying to fight this so that those who do not have the money to pay can still have the same chance to enter university.

 With disease and lack of sanitation affecting the people of Chile, a health program was finally started in 1890 in order to take charge of public hygiene.
 By the 1920īs, through the implementation of the social security system, a dynamic role was taken to give health care to the people of Chile.
 The National Health Service (Servicio Nacional de Salud--SNS) was finally set up in the 1950īs after arguments by different policy makers forced the government to make some positive changes in the system.
 The SNS gives free medical care to families and workers who hold accounts in various funds, along with extended health care to a large population for those who are unable to pay.
 Through additional funding, the SNS grew and was able to place more energy into research, preventative health care and improvement on national health awareness.

 The country of Chile has improved its healthcare dramatically over the years and has worked to improve the standards throughout the country.
 There has been a significant drop in infant mortality rate along with maternal mortality rate over the years.
 In the year 2000 it was reported that the average life expectancy is 76 years of age.
-The statistics show as well that in the year 2000, 94 % of the population has access to safe drinking water and 97 % has access to adequate means of sanitation.
+The statistics show as well that in the year 2000, 94 % of the population has access to safe drinking water and 97 % has access to safe drinking water and 97 % has access to adequate means of sanitation.